Sometimes I do not know what to make.

 - Add the chipotle peppers and the two teaspoons adobo sauce, stir and cook another minutes or so.

-- Add the pumpkin puree and stir together with the onions, garlic, chipotle peppers, adobo sacue and butter.
+- Add the pumpkin puree and stir together with the onions, garlic, chipotle peppers, adobo sauce and butter.

 - Add in the chicken broth and stir well.